DrSnowbird/teiid-docker/data-federation/README.md

-(copied by original author - not created by me!)
+(copied from original source - not created by me!)

 This example is Hello World example of Teiid, where data from a database (MariaDB aka MySQL) and CSV file are integrated using Teiid.
 Teiid then provides relational access layer on top of this integration.